Skip to main content

 UNO Virtual Desktop is a remote desktop that provides the UNO community with secure access to a virtual Windows environment.
 Through the Virtual Desktop, you and your students can use UNO licensed software and systems.
 You will also notice that the systems and software available are targeted to you based on your role at the university and, for students, class schedules.

-• Wednesday Workshop Recordings
+• Pedagogy Workshop Recordings

 These videos are recordings of our Wednesday Workshop series.
 They are not intended to be stand-alone training.